tomhrr/cosh/doc/all.md

 `product` multiplies all of the elements of the list together and returns the result.

+Each of the above can also accept a set or generator in place of a list argument.

 ### sort, sortp

-`sort` sorts a list or generator, where the values in the list are of primitive types:
+`sort` sorts a list, set, or generator, where the values in the list are of primitive types:

     $ (1 3 5 4 2 1) sort
     (